module ActiveRecordFollowAssoc::QueryMethods

 -

-returns a relation (or query or scope, however you call it), so you can use other scoping methods, such as#where
+#follow_assocreturns a relation (or query or scope, however you call it), so you can use other scoping methods, such as#where,#limit,#order. -

 - association_names